United Performing Arts Fund Names 2021 Campaign Co-Chairs

 About the Co-Chairs

 The United Performing Arts Fund (UPAF) has been setting the stage since 1967 by providing critical investment in our region’s vibrant performing arts scene.
 UPAF’s mission is to secure community resources, promote the performing arts as a regional asset and improve the quality of life through responsible investment in and financial support of the performing arts in Southeastern Wisconsin.
-In 2019 UPAF raised more than $11.9 million to support the area’s performing arts environment.
+In 2020 UPAF nearly $11.7 million to support the area’s performing arts environment.
 UPAF proudly bears Charity Navigator’s highest distinction for nonprofits – a four-star rating – and is the No. 1 united arts fund in the country in terms of dollars raised.

 As an umbrella organization, UPAF supports a breadth of performing arts groups that collectively offer something for everyone through its 14 Member Groups and numerous Affiliates.
 More than one million people are touched each year through performances, educational outreach, special events and community partnerships.